2020 Vault Rankings

 “The unpredictability of hours.”

 A powerhouse in restructuring, M&A, private equity, and litigation, Weil, Gotshal & Manges has long been one of the world’s leading law firms.
-The firm has pioneered major areas of law, such as corporate governance, private equity, and bankruptcy and restructuring, and Weil has been a fixture at the top of law firm rankings, including those compiled by The American Lawyer and Chambers USA.
-For instance, Weil ranks among the top 10 most profitable firms in the latest AmLaw 100 list.
+The firm has pioneered major areas of law, such as corporate governance, private equity, and bankruptcy and restructuring.

 To New York and Beyond

-Weil was founded in New York in 1931 and has been located in New York’s iconic General Motors Building since the building opened in 1968, overlooking the city’s playground, Central Park, from its newly renovated digs.
-With approximately 1,100 lawyers, the firm has offices spanning three continents and seven countries, and it continues to be one of the highest-grossing law firms in the world.
+Weil was founded in New York in 1931 and has been located in New York’s iconic General Motors Building since the building opened in 1968, overlooking the city’s playground Central Park.
+With approximately 1,100 lawyers, the firm has offices spanning three continents and six countries, and it continues to be one of the highest-grossing law firms in the world.

-Weil fields one of the most respected restructuring departments in the world and has played an integral role in nearly every high-profile bankruptcy in history, including WorldCom, Enron, General Motors, Washington Mutual, AIG, and Lehman Brothers.
-And the big bankruptcy activity continues.
-In the U.S. alone, Weil was involved in 10 of the largest bankruptcies of 2017and in many other high-profile out-of-court restructurings.
-Highlights include representing Takata, Westinghouse Electric, CHC Helicopter, and Tidewater in their respective chapter 11 cases, as well as J. Crew Group, Inc. in its restructuring efforts of over $2 billion in funded debt obligations.
+Weil fields one of the most respected restructuring departments in the world and has played an integral role in nearly every high-profile bankruptcy in history, including WorldCom, Enron, General Motors, Washington Mutual, AIG, and Lehman Brothers, and more recently Sears, PG&E, and Takata.

 767 Fifth Avenue